JuliusKoronci/javascript-clean-code/lib/bad_practice/README.md

 My idea of the solution is as follows: What if I have a cars array and I could run any kind of transformation function on it in order to get an updated cars array.
 I could have a little utility library with all the transformation functions I will ever need and I can slowly create more, when the need will arise.
-Lets be SOLID, DRY, lets follow SRP and YAGNI.
+Lets be SOLID, DRY, let's follow SRP and YAGNI.

 > Yes design patterns are an important knowledge of every seasoned developer :)